Detachment Focus: Hypercrypt Legion (Updated November 25, 2025)

 Hypercrypt’s Stratagems are weird, in that unless you’re taking a Monolith (or occasionally a plane) fully four of them are never usable, and of the two remaining one is pretty marginal.
 The final Stratagem, however, is so good in combination with Hyperphasing that you’d take some variants of this detachment even if it was the only Stratagem they got.

-Play like you need to save a Command Point for this every single turn, as it’s easily your most powerful trick.
+We’d generally recommend you play around this strategy – save a Command Point for this every single turn, as it’s easily your most powerful trick.
 The only thing to keep in mind with this is that you can’t use it on a unit that started the game in Strategic Reserves (and doesn’t have Deep Strike), only ones you’ve pulled in the game, so rather than starting something like a lone Lokhust in reserves, start them on the table and pull them turn 1.

-The second Stratagem that’s always available to this detachment lets you activate the Reanimation Protocols of your units that are in reserve in your Command Phase (as long as your Warlord is alive).
+• Reanimation Crypts (Strategic Ploy, 1 CP) – The second Stratagem that’s always available to this detachment lets you activate the Reanimation Protocols of your units that are in Reserves in your Command Phase (as long as your Warlord is alive).
 The threshold for wanting to use this is quite high, but it can come up in the heavy shooting or multiple C’tan builds if several have both taken damage and been pulled.
 The other fringe place it can be relevant is on a unit that you’ve pulled and are planning to drop on an objective (or to score an Action Secondary) that would otherwise be Below Half-Strength when set up.
 This normally forces a Battle-shock test on arrival, which you can’t auto-pass (because Insane Bravery is only usable in the Battle-shock step of the Command Phase), but this can provide a way around that if one of your units happens to have the perfect number of models/wounds remaining.

+• Quantum Deflection (Wargear, 1 CP) – Used in your opponent’s Shooting phase or the Fight phase after they pick a VEHICLE as a target.
+Your vehicle gets a 4+ invulnerable save until the end of the phase.
 Another Monolith-skewed tool here, though also good with Night Scythes and Doom Scythes, making this a decent place to use them.
-This gives a vehicle a 4+ Invulnerable Save when your opponent targets it.
-This doesn’t come up in shooting for Monoliths that often, because if they’re in Cover (which they frequently are) then it doesn’t make a difference against any AP up to -3, but it’s great if your opponent slams some AP-4 melee into the Monolith (which they are absolutely going to try and do), and good to protect a Scythe from enemy melta, which is otherwise a nightmare for their T8 3+-save having frames.
+This doesn’t come up in shooting for Monoliths that often, because if they’re in Cover (which they frequently are) then it doesn’t make a difference against any AP up to -3, but it’s great if your opponent slams some AP-4 melee into the Monolith (which they are absolutely going to try and do), and good to protect a Scythe from enemy melta, which is otherwise a nightmare for their T9, 3+-save having frames.
+Notably redundant on most other vehicles, though.

+• Dimensional Corridor (Strategic Ploy, 2 CP) – Used in your Charge phase to let a unit set up via the Eternity Gate from a Monolith eligible to charge, as long as the Monolith started the turn on the Battlefield.
 Are you taking a Monolith yet?
-This lets a unit that set up via the Eternity Gate of a Monolith still Charge, as long as that Monolith started the turn on the Battlefield (i.e. you can’t warp a Monolith in then do this immediately).
-This is another expensive trick, but it’s situationally useful either with a Wraith unit (who become Eternity-eligible thanks to the INFANTRY keyword of the Technomancer) you need to delay the foe with or a more dedicated melee threat like Lychguard (five with Imotekh or Trazyn is fine in this Detachment) or a Skorpekh brick (fairly attractive at their post-Dataslate price tag, and enormously destructive in a way that no other Necron unit really is).
+This is another expensive trick, but it’s situationally useful either with a Wraith unit (who become Eternity-eligible thanks to the INFANTRY keyword of the Technomancer), or if you need to delay the foe with or a more dedicated melee threat like Lychguard (five with Imotekh or Trazyn is fine in this Detachment) or a Skorpekh brick (who are enormously destructive in a way that no other Necron unit really is).

 Playing This Detachment

-As mentioned up top, this detachment is very diverse in the strategies it supports, but I think you can broadly group them into three sub-archetypes:
+As mentioned up top, this detachment is very diverse in the strategies it supports, but I think you can broadly group them into several sub-archetypes:

 That’s probably not even all of them, and you can slide up and down how closely a build cleaves to one of these and still potentially be good.
-There are also flex picks like Night Scythes or Skorpekh Destroyers that you can flex into some of the flavours and expect to get some big value from them.
 One of the advantages of this detachment if you’re an established Necron player is that you can put all sorts of toys to effective work.

-The first option is the biggest in early Pariah play, generally combining the Silent King, Doomsday Arks and a few other hefty threats (often including a C’tan or two) to focus on smashing the foe.
+The first option generally combines the Silent King, Doomsday Arks and a few other hefty threats (often including a C’tan or two) to focus on smashing the foe.
 The King provides two great auras to pick from, and good invulnerable saves across the portfolio of threats means you’ll often come out ahead in a gunfight.
 Combining that with strong secondary scoring makes for a potent build

 Alternatively, if you want to lean on the board control power and flexibility that having a Monolith around gives to tooled-up Infantry units with Leaders.
 Immortals lead by a Plasmancer with Arisen Tyrant can teleport around doing tremendous damage, while Warriors or Immortals with a Chronomancer can be used to reach out and seize objectives that your opponent thought were safe.
 You can also throw a unit of Wraiths into the mix to great effect – they’re not as deadly as either other option, but can be much harder to shift, and having the INFANTRY keyword via their Leader makes them eligible for zapping.
 They are pretty pricey these days, but one squad can still have appeal.